Center for Cedar Glade Studies

 Sunday, May 4

-The fun continues with staff from Long Hunter State Park!
-Meet Ranger Leslie Anne Allen at the Jones Mill parking lot off Barnett Rd to enjoy more cedar glade wildflowers from 2pm to 4pm.
-No pets permitted and space is limited.
-For specific directions, prereregister at https://tnstateparks.com/parks/events/long-hunter
+The fun continued with staff from Long Hunter State Park!
+We met Ranger Leslie Anne Allen at the Jones Mill parking lot off Barnett Rd to enjoy more cedar glade wildflowers from 2pm to 4pm.
+We saw multiple glade species.
+To visit on your own and for specific directions, visit at https://tnstateparks.com/parks/events/long-hunter

-Learn more about the elusive nightjars in cedar glades from Jason Allen.
-Meet at Counchville Cedar Glade parking lot off South Mt.
+A large group gathered at dusk to learn more about the elusive nightjars in cedar glades from Jason Allen.
+They met at Couchville Cedar Glade parking lot off South Mt.
 Juliet Road.
-No pets permitted and space is limited.
-For more information and to preregister, visit https://tnstateparks.com/parks/events/long-hunter
+For more information about how to access this glade, visit https://tnstateparks.com/parks/events/long-hunter

 If you have questions, contact Kim.Sadler@mtsu.edu PH: 615.904.8283, or contact Ranger Shauna Bridgers at Shauna.Bridgers@tn.gov or call the Cedars of Lebanon park office which is open from 8 a.m. to 4:30 p.m.
 PH: 615.443.2769.